College of Communication > Internships > Finding an Internship

-An internship position must carry significant responsibilities in the student’s field of study, giving him or her opportunities to hone skills while exploring career issues and interests.
-The position should involve substantial interaction with professional staff and/or supervisory personnel who can provide guidance and mentoring.
+To count for credit through the Communication Internship Program, a position must carry significant responsibilities in the student’s field of study.
+The position must also involve substantial interaction with professional staff and/or supervisory personnel who can provide guidance and mentoring.
+Additionally, an internship:

 If you have questions about participating in the Communication Internship Program, please contact Internship Program Director Michael Elias at email@example.com or by phone at (312) 362-7988.